VoidOne-App/VoidOne/README.md

 macOS is not currently part of the primary build/test configuration.

-Future support may be considered as the build system and platform integration mature.
+Future platform support may be considered as the project matures.

+---

 ## 📥 Clone